-Refer to page 113 for more information.
+Refer to "Connect a Wireless Client to your Router" on page 109 for more information.

 Advanced Network Settings

 Enable UPnP: To use the Universal Plug and Play (UPnPTM) feature check the Enable UPnp box.
 UPnP provides compatibility with networking equipment, software and peripherals.